 Gateway Natural Area

-- Description: Scenic spot with ample parking and access to good runs and pools.
+- Description: A popular spot with ample parking and easy access to slower, deeper water.

 - Locals' Rating: ⭐⭐⭐⭐

-- Description: A quieter stretch with pocket water and runs.
+- Description: A scenic stretch with diverse water types, perfect for nymphing and occasional dry fly action.

 - Locals' Rating: ⭐⭐⭐⭐